Huge Changes May Be Coming to Florida Auto Insurance Laws

 Those against the bill have a few different arguments for keeping the no-fault law.
 They argue that the percentage of Floridians who do not carry any insurance will increase because those that do carry the minimum will not be able to afford the new minimum insurance.

 However, studies have shown that there will only be no rise to an insignificant rise in premiums if a driver is going from having just PIP coverage and Property Damage coverage to having Property Damage, Bodily Injury Liability, and Medical Payments.
 PIP insurance part of the reason Florida Insurance specifically is so expensive, normally in the Top five in the nation, is because it is fraught with fraud such as staged accidents, and consistently overpriced medical billing.
-Taking it away also takes away a significant portion of the premium and might lower the majority of rates for consumers.
+Taking it away also takes away a significant portion of the premium.
+Also, it might lower the majority of rates for consumers.
 When Colorado did something similar repealed their no-fault system in 2003, rates fell.
 Additionally, you cannot carry Uninsured Motorist Coverage without first having Bodily injury Coverage.
 So, in theory, more people might choose to also carry UM now that they have to carry BI anyway.

-Representative Erin Grall stated, the problem with the current system perfectly saying, “You have physicians, medical groups, different entities that survive off of this predatory scheme of reimbursement rates, we have various stakeholders who have been accustomed to this line of payment, which they don’t want to let go of.”
+Representative Erin Grall states the problem with the current system by saying, “You have physicians, medical groups, different entities that survive off of this predatory scheme of reimbursement rates, we have various stakeholders who have been accustomed to this line of payment, which they don’t want to let go of.”

 The Biggest Benefit of Making this Change